Weight Loss (Bariatric) Surgery

 Yale New Haven Health offer a comprehensive weight-loss program for the patient with a body mass index (BMI) of 40+ or 35 with accompanying health problems — from pre-operative treatment to post-surgical strategies for maintaining health.
 Led by a dedicated team of experts in medicine, nursing, nutrition, psychology and surgery, our Bariatric Surgery Program is recognized for its safety, efficiency, sensitivity and expertise.

 About Weight Loss Surgery

-Learn more about the innovative weight-loss procedures performed at Bridgeport Hospital
+Learn more about weight-loss procedures

 Our bariatric surgery team is recognized for its expertise and innovation.
 Each surgeon is fellowship-trained in minimally invasive, bariatric surgery.
 In fact, our surgeons teach laparoscopic techniques to other physicians around the country.
 They are also well known for their research, uncovering new approaches to weight loss surgery that may benefit patients in the future.